 Zach and Jane both grew up in Alaska.
 They met and started dating in high school and got married after they attended separate colleges for a year.
 After they were married in 1998, they began pursuing their dream of serving with mission aviation by moving to Michigan, where Zach enrolled at the School of Missionary Aviation Technology (SMAT) in order to get his A&P mechanic’s license.
 After one year in Michigan they moved back to Alaska and Zach started working as a mechanic.
 While working as a mechanic, he also chipped away at his flight ratings, flying as often as he could, whenever he could afford it.

 During those five years, the Lord blessed them with three beautiful, healthy children.
 They got caught up in “life,” and struggled to keep their vision of mission involvement, and the Lord gave them the faith to trust Him with their future.
 They sold their house and used the money to support themselves as they began their first year of training.

-The Lord has faithfully provided for them the past two years and has deepened their passion for reaching people that have never heard the good news of the Gospel.
+The Lord has faithfully provided for them and has deepened their passion for reaching people that have never heard the good news of the Gospel.
 During Zach’s flight training in Arizona with New Tribes Mission Aviation, they learned that the Philippines has the biggest need for pilots.
 Since they were interested in the Philippines anyway, the decision to head that direction was easy.

 Their departure for the Philippines was delayed for a few months so Zach could get his helicopter license.
 New Tribes Mission Aviation is hoping to use helicopters more and more because they eliminate the need to build airstrips (airstrips can take up to three years of hard work to build) and the fuel is more cost effective and easier to acquire.